Nick Volesky, Vegetable IPM Associate • Zachary Schumm, Arthropod Diagnostician • Kalen Taylor, Agriculture Agent (Millard County)

 |Pyrethrins + Piperonyl butoxide||Worry-free Insecticide and Miticide||Home|

-*Verify products are registred for the intended crop use.
+*Verify products are registered for the intended crop use.

-Make sure to read product labels to confirm the PHI (preharvest inteval), this may vary between crops.
+Make sure to read product labels to confirm the PHI (preharvest interval), this may vary between crops.

 References & Further Reading